 Last year 3,000 families got help with their taxes through the Coalition of Community Assistance Volunteers – and the organization gets a lot of help to do that job from Lubbock National Bank.

-CCAV started helping low-to-moderate the third week of January with their taxes and will continue to do the work at their 5601 S. Avenue Q offices in Lubbock through April 18.
+CCAV started helping low-to-moderate income individuals with their taxes the third week of January with their taxes and will continue to do the work at their 5601 S. Avenue Q offices in Lubbock through April 18.
 Randy Laycock, LNB senior vice president, who has volunteered with CCAV for more than a decade, is one of a dozen or so LNB employees who donate their time to help people complete their taxes.

 In addition, the bank has been CCAV’s lead sponsor the past half-dozen years.
 “Lubbock National Bank has been a major sponsor of our tax program for many years and without their help, our ability to help people would be diminished,” said Shari Flynn, CCAV treasurer.